Kouei-Lin/yt_dlp_script/README.md

 `./mpv_offline_play.sh` will play the video from the `offline_playlist`.

-`./mpv_online_play.sh` will play the videos sourcing he url targets from `yt_url.txt` and play the videos without downloading it.
+`./mpv_online_play.sh` will play the videos sourcing the url targets from `yt_url.txt` and play the videos without downloading it.